 More often, you will receive someone's public key as an ASC file attached to the email message.
 In this case, importing the public key is just as easy: you only have to right-click on the attachment and choose Import OpenPGP Key.

-Someone might also send you his public key embedded in the message text.
-In this case, copy the key (the part between PGP headers), go to Key Management, and select Edit → Import Keys from Clipboard.
+Someone might also send you their public key embedded in the message text.
+In this case, copy the key (the part between PGP headers), open the Enigmail Key Management, and select Edit → Import Keys from Clipboard.

 Encryption and decryption